OmniLayer/spec/AssetIssuanceStandard.md

 * The attribute `style="display:none;"` can be used to make any field invisible in web browsers.

-* Online wallets should always load asset definition web pages in separate frame, iframe, tab or window, in order to prevent the possibility of a cross-site scripting (XSS) attack by Javascript on the page.
+* Online wallets should always display asset definition web pages in separate a frame, iframe, tab or window, in order to prevent cross-site scripting (XSS) attacks by Javascript on the page.